apache/incubator-taverna-server/usage.md

 These operations describe things that are across all the workflow runs owned by the connecting user on the server.

-*getCapabilities*
+#### getCapabilities

-> This obtains the description of the abstract capabilities (and their versions) of the execution engine that is hosted inside the service.
+This obtains the description of the abstract capabilities (and their versions) of the execution engine that is hosted inside the service.

-*getEnabledNotificationFabrics*
+#### getEnabledNotificationFabrics

-> This obtains the names of the protocols supported for registration for active notification.
+This obtains the names of the protocols supported for registration for active notification.
 Note that the Atom feed support is always enabled as it is built into the service itself.

-*getMaxSimultaneousRuns*
+#### getMaxSimultaneousRuns

-> This obtains the maximum number of runs that may be executed at once by the current user; note that this limit might not be reachable by any one user if it is due to a global limit on the number of runs and other users have several runs of their own.
+This obtains the maximum number of runs that may be executed at once by the current user; note that this limit might not be reachable by any one user if it is due to a global limit on the number of runs and other users have several runs of their own.

-*getPermittedWorkflows*
+#### getPermittedWorkflows

-> **GET** a list of workflows that are permitted to be instantiated; if the list is empty, there is no restriction on what workflows may have runs created of them.
+Get a list of workflows that are permitted to be instantiated; if the list is empty, there is no restriction on what workflows may have runs created of them.

-*getPermittedListenerTypes*
+#### getPermittedListenerTypes

-> **GET** a list of types of listeners that may be explicitly attached to a workflow run.
+Get a list of types of listeners that may be explicitly attached to a workflow run.

-*listRuns*
+#### listRuns

-> **GET** a list of all workflow runs on the server that the user has access to.
+Get a list of all workflow runs on the server that the user has access to.
 (Workflows that they do not have permission to access even for reading will be not returned by this operation.)

 ### Basic Workflow Operations

 An ID string identifies every workflow run.
 All operations on a workflow run take the ID as one their arguments.
 (Implementation note: This ID is a UUID.)

-*submitWorkflow*
+#### submitWorkflow

-> Submit a workflow to create a run, returning the ID of the run.
+Submit a workflow to create a run, returning the ID of the run.
 Newly submitted workflows start in the *Initializing* state so that you can upload all the required support files before starting the run.

-*destroyRun*
+#### destroyRun

-> Destroy the given workflow run.
+Destroy the given workflow run.
 This kills the workflow execution if the run was in the *Operating* state removes all files associated with a run.

-*getRunExpiry*
+#### getRunExpiry

-> **GET** the time that a workflow run will become eligible for automated destruction.
+Get the time that a workflow run will become eligible for automated destruction.
 The default lifespan of a workflow run is 24 hours.

-*setRunExpiry*
+#### setRunExpiry

-> Set the time that a workflow run will become eligible for automated destruction.
+Set the time that a workflow run will become eligible for automated destruction.

-*getRunCreationTime*
+#### getRunCreationTime

-> **GET** the time that a workflow run was created (by the *submitWorkflow* operation).
+Get the time that a workflow run was created (by the *submitWorkflow* operation).

-*getRunStartTime*
+#### getRunStartTime

-> **GET** the time that a workflow run started executing (i.e., transitioned to the *Operating* state) or null if that has not yet occurred.
+Get the time that a workflow run started executing (i.e., transitioned to the *Operating* state) or null if that has not yet occurred.

-*getRunFinishTime*
+#### getRunFinishTime

-> **GET** the time that a workflow run stopped executing (i.e., transitioned to the *Finished* state) or null if that has not yet occurred.
+Get the time that a workflow run stopped executing (i.e., transitioned to the *Finished* state) or null if that has not yet occurred.

-*getRunWorkflow*
+#### getRunWorkflow

-> **GET** the workflow document that was used to create a workflow run.
+Get the workflow document that was used to create a workflow run.

-*getRunStatus*
+#### getRunStatus

-> **GET** the current state of a workflow run.
+Get the current state of a workflow run.
 In the current implementation, this is one of *Initializing*, *Operating* and *Finished*.
 (Technically, there's also a *Stopped* state but no run implementation currently supports it, and there's conceptually a *Destroyed* state too, but the service cannot say so as it will instead give a fault stating that the run does not exist.)

-*setRunStatus*
+#### setRunStatus

-> Set the current state of a workflow run, which is necessary to start it *Operating*.
+Set the current state of a workflow run, which is necessary to start it *Operating*.
 The execution can be finished early by manually moving it to *Finished*, though the run will automatically progress to that state once it terminates naturally.
 It's always legal to set a run to its current state, and it's always legal to set the state to *Finished*.

-*getRunBundle*
+#### getRunBundle

-> **GET** the run bundle for a workflow run, which is only present if provenance generation is enabled (see *getRunGenerateProvenance*).
+Get the run bundle for a workflow run, which is only present if provenance generation is enabled (see *getRunGenerateProvenance*).
 Note that this method uses a transfer format that supports the use of MTOM.

-*getRunGenerateProvenance*
+#### getRunGenerateProvenance

-> **GET** whether the run bundle for a workflow run (which contains the provenance information) will be generated.
+Get whether the run bundle for a workflow run (which contains the provenance information) will be generated.
 Note that the system administrator can set the default value of this abstract property.

-*setRunGenerateProvenance*
+#### setRunGenerateProvenance

-> Set whether the run bundle for a workflow run (which contains the provenance information) will be generated.
+Set whether the run bundle for a workflow run (which contains the provenance information) will be generated.
 There is no point in setting this abstract property after setting the workflow run operating.

-*getRunStdout*
+#### getRunStdout

-> **GET** the standard output from the execution engine.
+Get the standard output from the execution engine.
 An empty string when the execution engine has not yet started.

-*getRunStderr*
+#### getRunStderr

-> **GET** the standard error from the execution engine.
+Get the standard error from the execution engine.
 An empty string when the execution engine has not yet started.

-*getRunLog*
+#### getRunLog

-> **GET** the detailed log contents from the execution engine.
+Get the detailed log contents from the execution engine.
 An empty string when the execution engine has not yet started.

-*getRunUsageRecord*
+#### getRunUsageRecord

-> **GET** the resource usage description of the execution engine, or *null* when the execution engine has not yet finished.
+Get the resource usage description of the execution engine, or *null* when the execution engine has not yet finished.

 ### Input and Output Control

-*getRunInputDescriptor*
+#### getRunInputDescriptor

-> Returns a description of what inputs are expected by a particular workflow.
+Returns a description of what inputs are expected by a particular workflow.

-*getRunInputs*
+#### getRunInputs

-> Returns a list of what inputs have been configured on a particular workflow, including what file they are to be taken from or what value they are to use.
+Returns a list of what inputs have been configured on a particular workflow, including what file they are to be taken from or what value they are to use.

-*setRunInputPortFile*
+#### setRunInputPortFile

-> Configure an input to take its value from a file in/beneath the job's working directory.
+Configure an input to take its value from a file in/beneath the job's working directory.

-*setRunInputPortValue*
+#### setRunInputPortValue

-> Configure an input to take its value directly from the supplied string.
-(Implementation note: Not all values work well when provided this way due to a known issue in the Apache command line library.)
+Configure an input to take its value directly from the supplied string.
+(Implementation note: Not all values work well when provided this way due to a known issue in the Apache Command Line library.)

-*setRunInputBaclavaFile*
+#### setRunInputBaclavaFile

-> Configure a run to take all its inputs from a Baclava file.
-The Baclava file should be uploaded to the run’s working directory prior to the state being set to *Operating*.
+Configure a run to take all its inputs from a Baclava file.
+The Baclava file should be uploaded to the run’s working directory prior to the state being set to `Operating`.

-*getRunOutputDescription*
+#### getRunOutputDescription

-> **GET** a description of what outputs have been provided.
+Get a description of what outputs have been provided.

-*setRunOutputBaclavaFile*
+#### setRunOutputBaclavaFile

-> Arrange for the run outputs to be written as a Baclava file.
+Arrange for the run outputs to be written as a Baclava file.
 If this is not called, outputs will be written into files in the *out* subdirectory of the workflow run's working directory.

-*getRunOutputBaclavaFile*
+#### getRunOutputBaclavaFile

-> **GET** the name of the Baclava file that will have the run outputs written to it.
+Get the name of the Baclava file that will have the run outputs written to it.

 ### File Operations

 Every workflow run has a working directory that is private to itself.
 That working directory will be the current directory when the workflow run is executing.

-*getRunDirectoryContents*
+#### getRunDirectoryContents

-> List the contents of a directory.
+List the contents of a directory.
 The workflow run's working directory is denoted by the empty filename, and only that directory or its subdirectories may be listed.

-*destroyRunDirectoryEntry*
+#### destroyRunDirectoryEntry

-> *DELETE* a subdirectory or file.
+Delete a subdirectory or file.

-*getRunDirectoryAsZip*
+#### getRunDirectoryAsZip

-> Given a directory, return that directory plus all its contents (files, subdirectories) as a ZIP file.
+Given a directory, return that directory plus all its contents (files, subdirectories) as a ZIP file.

-*makeRunDirectory*
+#### makeRunDirectory

-> Create a subdirectory of a directory.
+Create a subdirectory of a directory.
 Note, you should not create the out subdirectory; that will be created by the workflow engine.

-*getRunFileContents*
+#### getRunFileContents

-> **GET** the contents of a file, as XML-wrapped base-64 encoded data.
+Get the contents of a file, as XML-wrapped base-64 encoded data.
 (Implementation note: Consider fetching large files by the REST interface, which can handle much more data by virtue of using data streaming, or via the MTOM-enabled operation.)

-*getRunFileContentsMTOM*
+#### getRunFileContentsMTOM

-> **GET** the contents of a file.
+Get the contents of a file.
 (MTOM-enabled.)

-*getRunFileType*
+#### getRunFileType

-> **GET** an estimate of the content type of a file.
+Get an estimate of the _content type_ of a file.

-*getRunFileLength*
+#### getRunFileLength

-> **GET** the length of the contents of a file.
+Getthe length of the contents of a file.

-*makeRunFile*
+#### makeRunFile

-> Create an empty file.
+Create an empty file.

-*setRunFileContents*
+#### setRunFileContents

-> Set the contents of an existing file from XML-wrapped base-64 encoded data.
+Set the contents of an existing file from XML-wrapped base-64 encoded data.
 (Implementation note: Consider uploading large files by the REST interface, which can handle much more data by virtue of using data streaming, or via the MTOM-enabled operation.)

-*setRunFileContentsMTOM*
+#### setRunFileContentsMTOM

-> Set the contents of an existing file.
+Set the contents of an existing file.
 (MTOM-enabled.)

 ### Event Listeners

-*getRunListeners*
+#### getRunListeners

-> **GET** a list of listeners attached to a particular run.
+**GET** a list of listeners attached to a particular run.

-*addRunListener*
+#### addRunListener

-> Attach a new listener to a particular run.
+Attach a new listener to a particular run.
 The listener must be of a recognised type.

-*getRunListenerConfiguration*
+#### getRunListenerConfiguration

-> **GET** the configuration document of a particular listener.
+Get the configuration document of a particular listener.
 The configuration document can only be read, not written.

-*getRunListenerProperties*
+#### getRunListenerProperties

-> **GET** the list of properties supported by a particular listener.
+Get the list of properties supported by a particular listener.

-*getRunListenerProperty*
-*setRunListenerProperty*
+#### getRunListenerProperty / setRunListenerProperty

-> **GET** and set the values of individual properties; properties are always strings.
+Get and set the values of individual properties; properties are always strings.

-There is one standard listener, *io*, which is attached by default.
+There is one standard listener, `io`, which is attached by default.
 This listener has an empty configuration document, and provides access to a number of properties.
 The properties are:

-> *stdout*
->
-> The standard output stream from the workflow executor process.
+`stdout` -  The standard output stream from the workflow executor process.

->
-> *stderr*
->
-> The standard error stream from the workflow executor process.
+`stderr` - The standard error stream from the workflow executor process.

->
-> *exitcode*
->
-> The exit code of the workflow executor process.
+`exitcode` - The exit code of the workflow executor process.
 Empty if not yet exited.

->
-> *notificationAddress*
->
-> The URI to push termination notifications to.
-If empty, no notifications are pushed (but they are always made available by the Atom stream).
+`notificationAddress` - The URI to push termination notifications to.
+If empty, no notifications are pushed (but they are always made available by the Atom stream)

->
-> *usageRecord*
->
-> If non-empty, a UR1.0-format usage record describing resources consumed during the execution of the workflow.
+`usageRecord` - If non-empty, a UR1.0-format usage record describing resources consumed during the execution of the workflow.

 ### Per-Run Security Configuration

 Note that all of the operations below are restricted to the owner of the run except for discovering the identity of the owner of the run.

-*getRunOwner*
+#### getRunOwner

-> **GET** the identity of the owner of the run.
+Get the identity of the owner of the run.
 Note that the owner always has full permission to modify and read the run.

-*listRunPermissions*
+#### listRunPermissions

-> List the non-deny permissions granted by the owner.
+List the non-deny permissions granted by the owner.

-*setRunPermission*
+#### setRunPermission

-> Grant a particular permission to a user.
+Grant a particular permission to a user.

-*getRunCredentials*
+####  getRunCredentials

-> List the credentials given to a run to use when contacting other services.
+List the credentials given to a run to use when contacting other services.

-*setRunCredential*
+#### setRunCredential

-> Give a credential to a run to use when contacting other services.
+Give a credential to a run to use when contacting other services.

-*deleteRunCredential*
+#### deleteRunCredential

-> Stop a run from using a particular credential when contacting other services.
+Stop a run from using a particular credential when contacting other services.

-*getRunCertificates*
+#### getRunCertificates

-> List the server certificates that will be trusted when contacting other services.
+List the server certificates that will be trusted when contacting other services.

-*setRunCertificates*
+#### setRunCertificates

-> Add to/update the server certificates that will be trusted when contacting other services.
+Add to/update the server certificates that will be trusted when contacting other services.

-*deleteRunCertificates*
+#### deleteRunCertificates

-> Remove from the server certificates that will be trusted when contacting other services.
+Remove from the server certificates that will be trusted when contacting other services.

-[1] Each run also has *repository* and *var* directories created for it; their purpose is not documented and they are initially empty.